cycloidio/ansible-cycloid-onprem/README.md

 **Uninstall**

-If the install failed and you need to clean your server before to run it again, the `adhoc/uninstall.yml` playbook can be used.
+If the install failed and you need to clean your servers before to run it again, uninstall can be done by running the `playbook.yml` with `-e uninstall=True`.

 ```
-ansible-playbook -u admin -b -i inventory adhoc/uninstall.yml
+ansible-playbook -e env=${CYCLOID_ENV} -u admin -b -i inventory -e uninstall=True playbook.yml
 ```

 Storage information